A Military Defense Lawyer for the Fort Liberty Courtroom

-Fort Bragg’s status as the home of the 18th Airborne Corps, the 82nd Airborne Division, U.S. Army Special Operations Command, 3rd Special Forces Group, Joint Special Operations Command (JSOC), the unit popularly known as Delta or CAG, U.S. Army Forces Command (FORSCOM) and the U.S. Army Reserve Command (USARC), as well as some recent notable cases, such as the court-martial of SGT Bowe Berghdal, increases the number of investigations and potential trials by court-martial and making trials often especially unfair because of the media and higher command visibility, making an experienced civilian military defense lawyer the best option.
+Fort Liberty’s status as the home of the 18th Airborne Corps, the 82nd Airborne Division, U.S. Army Special Operations Command, 3rd Special Forces Group, Joint Special Operations Command (JSOC), the unit popularly known as Delta, U.S. Army Forces Command (FORSCOM) and the U.S. Army Reserve Command (USARC), as well as some recent notable cases, such as the court-martial of SGT Bowe Berghdal, increases the number of investigations and potential trials by court-martial and making trials often especially unfair because of the media and higher command visibility, making an experienced civilian military defense lawyer the best option.
 The Fort Bragg courtroom, unusually for military courtrooms, is in a stand-alone building with white pillars that looks like a southern civilian courthouse.

 At the Fort Bragg courtroom, the deck is stacked against the accused Soldier.
 If you are tried at Bragg your lawyers and paralegals will be outnumbered 6 to 1 and the commanding general who sends the case against you to trial will personally pick the members of the jury.
 As if this isn’t enough, they won’t even have to reach an unanimous verdict to convict you (unlike civilian court).
 The prosecutors will have all the money for experts and investigators they want but your defense lawyer will have to give your case strategy in order to ask the prosecution to fund your own defense experts (and they can and usually do deny your experts anyway).
 The prosecutors will work hand in glove with CID to convict you, and CID will refuse to look at any evidence that may show your innocence.
 Sometimes the prosecutors will add on minor charges like being late to work (called a “Failure to Report” or FTR) just so the Army can say you were convicted, even if you are somehow acquitted on the serious accusations.
 The prosecutors at Fort Bragg are personally trained by the more than ten expert civilian and military prosecutors at the Army’s Trial Counsel Advocacy Program at Fort Belvoir.
 In fact, on some cases the Army will even send these prosecutors to Bragg to help prosecute you!
 Considering all of this, you will not receive a fair trial at Fort Bragg.
 Your best chance is a very aggressive, experienced military defense lawyer who does not care about his or her career, but only about winning your case.